RichardNooooh/ModelStack/README.md

     - `server` API container on Google Cloud Run
     - `db` container on Google CloudSQL
     - `compute` container on Google Cloud Compute Engine
-- Simple React frontend for interacting with API
+- Simple React frontend for interacting with API in the `./client` directory
     - Dashboard with convergence metrics data visualizer
     - Simple forms to GET/POST to endpoints